awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 1. Open the Elastic Beanstalk console at [https://console\.aws\.amazon\.com/elasticbeanstalk/](https://console.aws.amazon.com/elasticbeanstalk/)\.

 1. Use the AWS Elastic Beanstalk console to create an application\.
-For more information, see [Managing and Configuring AWS Elastic Beanstalk Applications](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information, see [Managing and configuring AWS Elastic Beanstalk applications](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/applications.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 1. Use the AWS Elastic Beanstalk console to create an environment\.
-For more information, see [The Create New Environment Wizard](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-create-wizard.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For more information, see [The create new environment wizard](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-create-wizard.html) in the *AWS Elastic Beanstalk Developer Guide*\.
 Except for **Platform**, leave all settings at their default values\.
 For **Platform**, choose **Tomcat**\.

 ### Step b4: Create the pipeline and deploy<a name="sample-elastic-beanstalk-codepipeline-deploy"></a>